 The trio’s fight against Stain leads to his capture, stopping his purge.
 But thanks to media coverage and internet, Stain’s philosophy spreads.
 With his conviction and charisma, he has a big impact on the scattered villains (courtesy of number one hero All Might), which inspires them to seek The Villain Alliance, believing it’s connected to him.

-Judging the reaction of other characters, we can already tell that Stain’s influence plays a fundamental roll in what will ultimately unify villains under a single power (presumedly the power of the main antagonist, Shigaraki).
-This definitely changes the game, which was foreshadowed by the use of purple before Stain’s last attack.
+Judging the reaction of other characters, we can already tell that Stain’s influence plays a fundamental role in what will ultimately unify villains under a single power (presumedly the power of the main antagonist, Shigaraki).
+This will definitely change the game, which was foreshadowed by the use of purple before Stain’s last attack.